 The course will cover the basic algorithms, techniques, principles for design, use and understanding of graphical display.
-Students will implement both two-dimensional and three-dimensional renderings of mathematical and scientific data (such as fractals), as well as photo-realistic objects.
-Prerequisites: CISC 3321.
+Students will implement two-dimensional renderings of mathematical and scientific data as well as photo-realistic objects.
+In addition, design of Graphical User Interface (GUI) will be covered.
+Prerequisites: CISC 3321 and MATH 2320.
 Lab fee.